 - In lieu of a bachelor's degree, an associate degree in a health-related field with current license to practice may be considered

-The Mayo Clinic Wellness Coach Training Program is now an approved transition program with the National Consortium for Credentialing of Health and Wellness Coaches.
-This affiliation enables Mayo to meet the national standards for wellness coaches and prepare students to be eligible and ready to sit for the national examination that is slated to be available early in 2016.
+The Mayo Clinic Wellness Coach Training Program is an approved transition program with the National Consortium for Credentialing of Health and Wellness Coaches.
+Students who complete the program will be eligible to sit for the national examination slated to be available in early 2017.

-Mayo Clinic's Wellness Coaching Program has historically included three components — training, peer coaching practice and certification.
-While Mayo Clinic's coach training and peer coaching practice will continue with an updated curriculum, the Mayo Clinic Wellness Coach Certification is now being phased out in support of the new national certification.
+Mayo Clinic's Wellness Coach Training Program has historically included three components — training, peer coaching practice and certification.
+While Mayo Clinic's coach training and peer coaching practice will continue, the Mayo Clinic Wellness Coach Certification may be phased out in support of the new national certification.

 The National Consortium for Credentialing of Health and Wellness Coaches started as a founding team in September 2009 and has grown to 75 participating organizations and individuals, including Mayo Clinic.
 The consortium is tasked with developing standards for professional coaches in health care and wellness, a path for health professionals from diverse backgrounds to become health and wellness coaches, and a strategy and mechanism for national credentialing.

 Training for the Mayo Clinic Wellness Coaching Program is coordinated and taught by clinical, scientific and technical staffs of Mayo Clinic in Rochester, Minnesota.
 Faculty members are selected for their commitment to teaching, as well as clinical practice or research.